Burgos, Pangasinan: Etymology

-To resolve the confusion, Mayor Don Anacleto Ruiz changed the town's name to Burgos in 1913, in memory of Filipino martyr Padre José Apolonio Burgos, who together with Padre Gomez and Zamora were executed in the field of Bagumbayan on February 17, 1872.
+To resolve the confusion, the town's mayor, Don Anacleto Ruiz, changed the town's name to Burgos in 1913, in memory of Filipino martyr Padre José Apolonio Burgos, one of the Gomburza Catholic priests who were executed at the Bagumbayan Field in Manila on February 17, 1872.

 History

-Spanish period
+Spanish colonial era

 In the first part of the 19th century, Matías Guiang, a mighty sailor-explorer from the town of Paoay, Ilocos Norte, regularly traveled the China Sea between the Ilocos and Zambales regions for the purpose of trade.
 Attracted to its agricultural possibilities, Matías Guiang along with his family, friends and neighbors eventually migrated to Zambales del Norte, now the westernmost part of the province of Pangasinan.
 They disembarked at the mouth of the Agno River by tracing it.

 They found a settlement in the eastern part of the present town proper.
 The provincial government of Zambales has not ignored the ever increasing population of San Isidro and as it saw the necessity of a government to oversee the village.
 Don Matías Guiang made history, as quoted from the Philippine Archives, when on May 15, 1830, the Spanish Governor of Iba, Zambales issued a decree creating the settlement into a pueblo and appointed Don Matías Guiang, who was then the most wealthy and influential land owner of the place, as the first gobernadorcillo of the town.
 San Isidro de Potot was its incorporated name in honor of Saint Isidore the Laborer, whom the settlers had adopted, loved and revered as their patron saint.

+Like in San Isidro de Potot, the origin of the largest number of Ilocano settlers who went & stayed in the rest of Zambales is Paoay, including those who stayed in the towns transferred to the administration of Pangasinan.